etlu03/spider-core/README.md

 # Developer privacy policy URL scraper
-This repository contains the source code of two app marketplae web crawlers, the Gooogle Play Store and the Apple App Store.
+This repository contains the source code of two app marketplace web crawlers, the Gooogle Play Store and the Apple App Store.
 The web crawler searches for the current developer's privacy policy and moves using tree-like traversal to other neighboring apps.
 When the web crawler finishes the scraping routine, a file called **corpus.csv** will contain all the found URLs to developer privacy policies.

 # Setup
 To use this service, you will need [Node.js](https://nodejs.org/en), which you should install beforehand. <br>